Damn the Man, Save the Rex!

 Director Statement

-Damn the Man, Save the Rex! is a personal testament to my long-standing effort to revive the Rex Cinema in Accra, Ghana.
+Damn the Man, Save the Rex! is a personal reflection on my long-standing effort to revive the Rex Cinema in Accra, Ghana.
 The film samples audio from Empire Records, reframing its ethos of rebellion within a Ghanaian struggle to sustain a historic landmark.

-My vision is to connect past and present, to honor the Rex as a site of Ghana’s cinematic heritage while envisioning its future as a cultural hub.
-Through sound, music, and performance, the film underscores the urgency of protecting not only a building, but the stories, communities, and ways of seeing ourselves onscreen.
+The film moves between past and present, honoring the Rex as a site of Ghana’s cinematic heritage while imagining its future as a living gathering place.
+It asks what it means to protect not only a building, but the shared experience of seeing ourselves onscreen.